jessepav/libgdx-wiki-old/Getting-Help.md

-The libgdx community is glad to help you when you get stuck or encounter a bug, but first you must make it as easy to help you as possible.
+The [libGDX community](https://libgdx.com/community/) is glad to help you when you get stuck or encounter a bug, but we need your help to it as easy to help you as possible.

 ## Contents